-Dysentery; this remedy suffices in most cases with Potassium chloride alternately.
+Dysentery, this remedy suffices in most cases with Potassium chloride alternately.

-Dysmenorrhea; pain, at the monthly periods, with hot, flushed face and quick pulse.
+Dysmenorrhæa; pain, at the monthly periods, with hot, flushed face and quick pulse.

-Dysmenorrhaa, with vomiting of undigested food, sometimes acid tasted.
+Dysmenorrhea, with vomiting of undigested food, sometimes acid tasted

 Dyspepsia, with flushed, hot face; epigastrium tender to touch.
-If there is a coating on the toughe, see page 69.
+If there is no coating on the tongue.

-Dyspepsia, indigestion with beating or throbbing, pain, heat, redness or flushing of face, or vomiting of undigested food, the tongue being clean.
+Dyspepsia, indigestion with beating or throbbing, pain, heat, rednessor flushing of face, or vomiting of undigested food, the tongue being clean.

-Dyspucea, short laboured breathing, as in feverishness, etc.
+Dyspnæa, short laboured breathing, as in feverishness, etc.